-The Rosy Barb Puntius conchonius (previously Barbus conchonius) is one of the most beautiful of the freshwater fish.
-They have a silvery or coppery pink color with a green cast along the back, and the males will have more pink on their under bellies.
-They are hardy, undemanding, and fun to watch because they are constantly on the move.
+The Rosy Barb Puntius conchonius (previously Barbus conchonius) is one of the most beautiful freshwater fish.
+This barb has a silvery or coppery-pink color with a green cast along the back, and the males will have more pink on their underbellies.
+These fish are hardy, undemanding, and fun to watch because they are constantly on the move.
 These qualities make them one of the most desirable starter fish.

-The color of these fish is always attractive but it most impressive when they are spawning.
-The males silvery color intensifies to a deep rosy red or a purplish red, and the fins get pink and black.
-Though usually referred to as a Rosy Barb, another common name they are known by is the Red Barb.
-They have also been developed in several ornamental varieties.
+Though always attractive, the coloration of this fish is most impressive during spawning.
+The male's silvery color intensifies to a deep, rosy or purplish red, and the fins get pink and black.
+Rosy Barbs are also sometimes called Red Barbs, and several ornamental varieties have also been developed.
 Some of these include the Neon Rosy Barb, Long Fin Rosy Barb, Red Glass Rosy Barb, and Gold Neon Rosy Barb.

-These barbs are a delightful choice for a beginning fish keeper, but will make a dynamic display in any aquarists tank.
-They are peaceful and will do well in a community aquarium, with only an occasional nip on a tankmates fins.
-They do prefer cooler water than many other tropical fish, needing temperatures between 64-72° F (18-22° C).
-Be sure to select tankmates that will also thrive in a cooler tank.
+These barbs are a delightful choice for a beginning fish keeper, but they make a dynamic display in any tank.
+They are peaceful and will do well in a community aquarium, with only an occasional nip on a tankmate's fins.
+They prefer cooler water than many tropical fish, needing temperatures between 64-72° F (18-22° C), so be sure to select tankmates that will also thrive in a cooler tank.

-Depending on the region they are from these fish vary some in appearance and size.
-They are one of the larger barb species so do need at least a 20 gallon tank.
-In the wild they can reach lengths of up to 6 inches (15 cm).
-In the aquarium however, it is more common for them to only reach about 4 inches (10 cm).
-Not only are they very active, they are great jumpers, so the aquarium needs to be covered.
+Depending on the region they are from, these fish vary some in appearance and size.
+They are one of the larger barb species and need at least a 20-gallon tank.
+In the wild, they can reach up to 6 inches (15 cm), but in the aquarium, they typically only reach about 4 inches (10 cm).
+These very active fish are also great jumpers, so keep the aquarium covered.

 The Rosy Barb Puntius conchonius (previously Barbus conchonius) was described by Hamilton in 1822.
 They are found in northern India, Bangal, and Assam.
-There are also feral populations in Singapore, Australia, Mexico, Puerto Rico and Colombia.
+Feral populations are also found in Singapore, Australia, Mexico, Puerto Rico, and Colombia.
 This species is listed on the IUCN Red List as Least Concern (LC).
 They are widespread and common in their range with no major identified threats.
-Another common name it is known by is the Red Barb.
+The Rosy Barb is also known as the Red Barb.

-Depending on the region they are from these fish vary in appearance and size.
+Depending on the region they are from, these fish vary in appearance and size.
 The fish from West Bengal are more intensely colored with reflective scales.
-These barbs occur in a variety of habitats, from flowing hill streams and tributaries of rivers to very still waters like lakes, ponds and swamps.
-They are omnivorous and feed on insects, diatoms, algae, small invertebrates and detritus.
+These barbs occur in a variety of habitats, from flowing hill streams and tributaries to very still waters like lakes, ponds, and swamps.
+They are omnivorous and feed on insects, diatoms, algae, small invertebrates, and detritus.

 Scientific Name: Puntius conchonius